A full-size field perimeter built for FRC, assembled in mild steel sections

 Finally, we were in.
 After self-drilling and oiling, everything went smoothly.
 We also cut and drilled the 3/4 inch plywood for the driver station sections and drilled a 2 3/8 hole for some cable grommets.

-The last step here is to integrate everything in the final space.
-This has been an incredibly large project and I'm super proud of how it came out - especially the little details, like the cable grommets and rubber plugs pressed into the exposed tube ends.
+At the same time, I believe it was worth it, and I'm super proud of how it came out - especially the little details, like the cable grommets, rubber plugs pressed into the exposed tube ends, steel reef trees, powdercoated feet and precisely located Apriltags.
+It really appeals to my perfectionism.